WINGED BEAN Seeds

 - Versatile vegetable; pods can be eaten raw, steamed, stir-fried, or in soups.

-- Thrives in hot, humid climates, making it an excellent choice for tropical and subtropical regions.
+- Thrives in hot, humid climates—ideal for tropical and subtropical regions.

-- Flowers are also edible, and the plant’s tuberous roots can be harvested and eaten like potatoes.
+- Flowers are also edible, and tuberous roots can be eaten like potatoes.

 - Plant Type: Perennial vine (grown as annual in temperate regions)